 Governance & Patronage Programme Manager

 Adrienne is our Governance & Patronage Programme Manager.
-Since 2015 she has worked with Educate Together in different capacities, covering leave and on various projects.
-In 2017 she took up this role.
+Since 2015 she has worked with Educate Together in different capacities.
+In 2017 she took up her current role.
 She also has a number of years’ experience as a member of a Board of Management, as well as broader policy development and management experience.
-Adrienne is responsible for ensuring that Educate Together can fulfil its obligations as a patron, a management body and company for its members.
+Adrienne holds an Advanced Diploma in Law and Education from The Honorable Society of King’s Inns and is responsible for ensuring that Educate Together can fulfil its obligations as a patron, a management body and company for its members.
 The programme works towards evaluating and improving the quality of member schools in order to ensure compliance with the Educate Together charter and other legal obligations.

 Governance and Patronage Officer